-One of the main focus of Agroeco is to improve on the livelihood of cocoa farmers in Ghana.
-For the past 15, we have worked together with other benevolent organization to introduce various forms of intervention to improve cocoa farming, make it sustainable and more profitable and attractive.
+One of the main focus of Agro Eco is to improve on the livelihood of cocoa farmers in Ghana.
+For the past 15 years, we have worked together with other benevolent organizations to introduce various forms of interventions to improve cocoa farming, make it sustainable, more profitable and attractive.

 Rainforest Alliance Sustainable Cocoa program with Whittaker’s

 This program involves two cooperatives based in Asankrangwa and Assin Foso in the Western and Central regions of Ghana respectively.

 The program supports about 10,000 people in over 40 communities in Ghana to improve their livelihood, community and environment.
 These cooperatives have been Rainforest Alliance Certified™ for over 10 years.